 Squash vine borer (Melitta curcurbitae) is a garden pest that destroys squash plants and is almost impossible to stop once it has gotten inside a squash vine, but there are smart, organic gardening practices you can adopt to prevent this pest from ever becoming a problem.

-The name squash vine borer applies to both the larvae that feed on squash plants and the species’ adult stage, a black and orange clearwing moth.
+The name squash vine borer applies to both the larvae that feed on squash plants and the species’ adult stage, a day-flying black and orange clearwing moth.
 The moth lays flat, oval-shaped brown eggs at the base of plants on the stems or leaves.
 When the eggs hatch a week to 10 days later, the larvae bore into stems and continue to work their way through the plants, hollowing out stems and vines as they eat.
 They affect both bush-type and sprawling squash plants, so vine-less plants are not safe from the vine borer.

 If your squash plants are yellowing and wilting, they may be affected by squash vine borer.